utep-cs-systems-courses/arch1-project2-stephypy/project/README.md

 - SW3 is state 3
 - SW4 is state 4

-Variable 'state' is initially defined as 0 because in state 0 nothing is happening.
+Variable 'state' is initially defined as 0 in order to play a short tone.
+State 0 or any number not within the range of 1-4 is considered the default state.
+The default state will play the series of notes as a welcome message at the beggining and as a warning message at any other point.
+This allows for debugging in the case of some faulty state transitions (at the moment states only transition from 1-2-3-4, but this is to make the program robust).

 ### state machines

 **stateMachines.h** <br>
 **stateMachines.c** <br>

-This project contains a total of 4 states each represented by a switch.
+This project contains a total of 4 states each represented by a switch plus a default state.
 Each state has a different function.
 However, states 2-4 are called in ths file while state 1 is defined in the song files described below.

 - State 2: When state 2 is selected, a dimmed red light is displayed.
 This is done by having 1 interrupt per second and toggling the red light as